lkoepsel/microserver/README.md

 ### Version 6
 Replaces *marx.css* with [*mvp.css*](https://andybrewer.github.io/mvp/#docs), which I believe I prefer.
 The goal of *mvp* is to immediately provide a *minimum-viable-product* web page which looks *clean*.
 I believe it is closer to what I was looking to achieve than what I found in *marx*.
 A [tutorial on mvp.css](https://calmcode.io/shorts/mvp.css.html).

 I also replaced the four lists, (*labels, pins, gpio, states*) with the class, *Led*.
 It does simplify the setup and provides better slighly better self-documentation led_0.label instead of label[0].
+Added GPIO numbers into table as well, for confirming programming.

 ## Additional Files Required